stephaneuler/SimpQui/README.md

 # SimpQui
 simple web quiz

+Installation:
-Installation: copy all files to server.
+simply copy all files to your server.
+The topics and questions are stored in files.
+No database is required.